FindLiad/Data-Backed-Decision-Making-for-Youtube-Campaigns/index.md

 {% comment %}
 Show README starting at the CAR "Summary" section (or fallback to generic "## Summary"), then split at "## Table of Contents".
-We convert the CAR's inline Back-to-top(s) into a classed element (car-backlink) so CSS can toggle for mobile/desktop.
+Convert any inline Back-to-top blocks to .car-backlink and inject a mobile-only About card with Back-to-top links before and after it.
 {% endcomment %}

 {% capture readme_raw %}{% include_relative README.md %}{% endcapture %}